opencog/generate/README.md

 distribution, and thus, the assembled jigsaw pieces form a Markov blanket.
 Insofar as the jigsaw pieces can encode logic, the resulting blankets can be taken to be Markov Logic blankets.
-Again, the formation, discovery and data-mining of such blankets is a know-hard problem, filled to the brim with combinatoric explosions, and eminently lacking in general tractable algorithms.
+Again, the formation, discovery and data-mining of such blankets is a known-hard problem, filled to the brim with combinatoric explosions, and eminently lacking in general tractable algorithms.
 C'est la vie.